cyrils/renogy-bt/README.md

 Cross-platform Python library to read Renogy¹ Solar Charge Controllers and Smart Batteries using  [BT-1](https://www.renogy.com/bt-1-bluetooth-module-new-version/) or [BT-2](https://www.renogy.com/bt-2-bluetooth-module/) type (RS232 or RS485)  bluetooth modules.
 Tested with **Rover** / **Wanderer** series charge controllers, but it might also work with other  "SRNE like" devices like Rich Solar, PowMr etc. See the list of [compatible devices](#compatibility).
 It can also upload data to local **MQTT** broker, **PVOutput** cloud or your own custom server.

 ## Dependencies
-You will need [Python](https://www.python.org/downloads/) in your system.
-In Raspberry Pi OS you may need to create python virtual environment.
+You will need [Python](https://www.python.org/downloads/) 3.6 or above in your system.
+In some platforms you may have to create python virtual environment.
 Then install dependencies by running the command:
 ```sh
 python3 -m pip install -r requirements.txt
 ```